 Court-Approved Substance Abuse Assessment for the Santa Fe County District Court

-court-ordered substance abuse assessments for individuals ordered by the Santa Fe County District Court to complete a substance abuse evaluation.
-Licensed counselors with same-day certificates accepted by Santa Fe County courts and New Mexico probation departments.
+court-ordered substance abuse assessments for anyone ordered by the Santa Fe County District Court to complete a substance abuse evaluation.
+Work with a certified counselor and get same-day certificates.
+Accepted by Santa Fe County courts and New Mexico probation departments.

 How It Works